 During the last two years, responding to campaigns by FACT and allied organizations, McDonald’s, Subway, and KFC have all either shifted, or committed to shifting, to serving only chicken raised without the use of medically important antibiotics.

-These changes—made by the above restaurants and others—were reflected in the third annual Chain Reaction report, which showed that 14 of the top 25 restaurant chains had made commitments to reduce antibiotic use in their meet supply.
+These changes—made by the above restaurants and others—were reflected in the fourth annual Chain Reaction report, which showed that 18 of the top 25 restaurant chains had made commitments to reduce antibiotic use in their meet supply.

 Chain Reaction is an annual report created by FACT and allied organizations to rank the top restaurant chains on their antibiotic policies.
-We are currently working on Chain Reaction IV for release in Fall 2018, and will continue these efforts until all major fast food companies adopt policies on antibiotic use.
+We will continue these efforts until all major fast food companies adopt policies on antibiotic use.

 Eliminating cancer causing carbadox residues from food